naghs16/GWL_Multiplex-CCM-GC/README.md

 For any questions/suggestions about the codes/approach, please contact naghipour [dot] l [at] tabrizu [dot] ac [dot] ir.

 # Computer Requirements
-Intel® Pentium® CPU G2030 @ 3.00GHz 3GHz with 2 GByte RAM and 128 GByte Hardware (the analysis is used around 5 GByte of the Hardware)
+Intel® Pentium® CPU G2030 @ 3.00GHz 3GHz with 2 GByte RAM and 128 GByte Hardware (the analysis used around 5 GByte of the Hardware)

 # Setup Instructions
 If you already have a R environment, you could ignore this part and continue with explanations of the next part.
 Otherwise, you should install R based on your operating system (i.e. Windows etc).
 Microsoft R Open is the enhanced distribution of R from Microsoft Corporation, and this distribution is highly recommended by the scientists.